muratk5n/thirdwave/en/README.md

 ---

 Some say time to get out of the market is when the cabbie driver asks you about stocks.
-You could replace that with 'when landlords buy bitcoin with rent deposits'.
+We can replace that with 'when landlords buy bitcoin with rent deposits'.

 ---